anestisZioulis/Sorter/README.md

 <!-- INSTALLATION -->
 # <pre align="center">Installation</pre>
-To use this program you can download the latest <a href="https://github.com/anestisZioulis/Sorter/releases/">release</a> and use the executable inside.
+To use this program, you can download the latest <a href="https://github.com/anestisZioulis/Sorter/releases/">release</a> and use the executable inside.
-Also, you can compile the source code manually or through an IDE with a bundled compiler:
+Also, you can compile the source code manually or through an IDE with a bundled compiler.
 <hr>

 <ul>